 And here we are inside the arch (on the ground level).

 The whole visit took us about an hour.

 Bahai Gardens in Haifa vs Akko

-I visited both these gardens and the Bahai Gardens in Haifa many times over the years.
+I have visited these gardens and the Bahai Gardens in Haifa many times.
 But if you have time to visit only one of those places, which one should it be?

 I will divide my answer into two parts.
-The gardens in Acre is the most sacred site in Bahai religion.
+The gardens in Acre are the most sacred site in the Bahai religion.
 Thus from a religious standpoint, this site is more important.
-But from an aesthetical standpoint, Bahai Gardens in Haifa are more impressive.
+But from an aesthetical perspective, Bahai Gardens in Haifa are more impressive.
 Some even call them the hanging gardens of Babylon.
-Hence, most tourists, who are not following the Bahai religion, choose the gardens in Haifa.
-Hopefully, since you can see many photos from both gardens on my blog, it will make it easier to decide.
+Hence, most tourists who do not follow the Bahai religion choose the gardens in Haifa.
+Hopefully, since you can see many photos from both gardens on my blog, it will be easier to decide.

-The Bahai Gardens in Acre (as the ones in Haifa) are beautiful and peaceful.
-And if you have the time, then consider combining a visit to Acre and the gardens.
+The Bahai Gardens in Acre (like the ones in Haifa) are beautiful and peaceful.
+And if you have the time, consider combining a visit to Acre and the gardens.
 The only downside is their location.
-They are not close to the old city of Acre and you will need transportation (see directions section for additional details).
+They are not close to the old city of Acre, and you will need transportation (see directions section for additional details).

 Have you ever visited the Bahai Gardens in Acre?
 Let us know in the comments below.